intel/container-experience-kits-demo-area/demo/README.md

 kubectl get nodes
 ```

-You should see the master and a node, and the `STATUS` should read `NotReady` -- this is where we want it, these nodes won't be ready until we install our pod-to-pod network.
-That's what's we're going to do next, let's roll!
+You should see the master and a node, and the `STATUS` should read `Ready`

 ## Multus CNI